n8willis/kernall/kindersley.md

 measurements.

-It is not clear from the book what the light source(s) were nor how they were arranged; light falloff could, in theory, have affected the measurements; computing the same quantities mathematically is simpler in this respect.
+It is not clear from the book what the light source(s) were nor how they were arranged; physical factors such as light falloff could, in theory, have affected the measurements; computing the same quantities mathematically is simpler in this respect.